 First I know what you are all wondering, Dan how do you feel about Stephen Colbert being named as David Letterman’s replacement in 2015?
 I find Stephen Colbert both charming and handsome and look forward to meeting the real Colbert when he debuts.
-It is a good think Mr. Colbert can relay on his many talents to help fulfill a role as a lat night talk show host.
+It’s a good thing Mr. Colbert can relay on his many talents to help fulfill a role as a lat night talk show host.
 Without those skills he may have ended up a lowly Data recovery specialist in Calgary faced with an NMM configuration.

 That my friends, is what we call a segue in the biz.